yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ## New Fields in the "meta" Object within a Directory Object

-This document adds the following entries to the ACME Directory Metadata Fields:
+This document adds the following entries to the ACME Directory Metadata Fields registry:

 | Field Name | Field Type | Reference |
 |------------|------------|-----------|